mlpack/mlpack/doc/tutorials/range_search.md

 ### `MetricType` policy class

 The `MetricType` policy class allows the range search to take place in any arbitrary metric space.
-The `mlpack::metric::LMetric` class is a good example implementation.
+The `LMetric` class is a good example implementation.
 A `MetricType` class must provide the following functions:

 ```c++
 // Empty constructor is required.